Case marks: marks in watch casesCopyright © Notice

-The American factories used what became known as the "American system" of watch manufacture, interchangeable parts mass produced on purpose made machinery, and assembled by mainly semi-skilled labour.
+The American factories used what became known as the "American system" of watch manufacture, or the "gauged and interchangeable" principle.
+Aaron Dennison recorded that he had been inspired by a visit to the Springfield Armory where rifles were made with interchangeable parts to conceive that watches could be made this way; from interchangeable parts mass produced on purpose made machinery, assembled by mainly semi-skilled labour.
 Each factory produced watches by their thousands, and the names of the factories stamped onto the movements became well known in the trade and to customers.
 The factory name became a powerful marketing tool.

 Usually there are good records of the American factories production data and you can find out when a watch was made from its serial number by a simple Google search.

 Back to the top of the page.

 The watches most frequently encountered with no maker's name on them are usually Swiss, but why was this?

 Watchmaking in Switzerland was an important national industry and Switzerland made more watches than any other country, and carried on making them in greater and greater numbers after first the English and then American watchmaking industries faded away.
 In the nineteenth and early twentieth centuries, many of these watches were assembled from components sourced from separate specialist suppliers, and before the importance of having a "brand" was created by marketing people it didn't occur to the assemblers (établisseurs) to put their name on them.